alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 21,
+  slide_image2
+  filename="slide21.png"
-  :alt => "Two stick figures, one falling backwards into the arms of the other."
+  alt="Two stick figures, one falling backwards into the arms of the other."
 %}

 One exercise that is often used to build trust is this one.